-- Abortions: Elective abortions are not covered.
-Non-elective abortions are covered in the cases of life endangerment, rape and incest. - Adaptive Equipment/Corrective Appliances: Adaptation to telephone for the deaf; replacement of artificial eyes if lost, stolen or damaged; reading aids, vision enhancement devices; wheelchair ramps; home remodeling or installation of bathroom equipment; prosthetic devices (except for artificial limbs and breast prostheses). - Ambulance Services: Ambulance service for non-emergency care or transportation except as requested by DHMP with prior authorization. - > Artificial Hair: Artificial hairpieces, hair transplants or implants. - Care Not Medically Necessary: Medical care, procedures, equipment, supplies and/or pharmaceuticals that are not consistent with generally accepted principles of professional medical practice, as determined by whether or not: the service is the most appropriate available supply or level of service for the insured in question, considering potential benefits and harms to the individual; is known to be effective, based on scientific evidence, professional standards and expert opinion, in improving health outcomes; for services and interventions not in widespread use, is based on scientific evidence. - Chiropractic Care: Hypnotherapy, behavior training, sleep therapy, weight loss programs, services not related to the treatment of the musculoskeletal system, vocational rehabilitation services, thermography, air conditioners, air purifiers, therapeutic mattresses, supplies or any other similar devices and appliances or transportation costs.
-This includes local ambulance charges, prescription drugs, vitamins, minerals, food supplements or other similar products, education programs, non-medical self-care or self-help training, all diagnostic testing related to these excluded services, MRI and/or other types of diagnostic radiology, physical or massage therapy that is not a part of the chiropractic treatment, durable medical equipment (DME) and supplies for use in the home. - Comfort and Convenience Items: Personal comfort or convenience items or services obtained or rendered in or out of a hospital or other facility, such as television, telephone, guest meals, articles for personal hygiene and any other similar incidental services and supplies. - Cosmetic and Reconstructive Surgery: Elective cosmetic and reconstructive surgeries or procedures that are only performed to improve or preserve physical appearance and are not medically necessary. - Criminal Exclusions: A medical treatment for accidental bodily injury or sickness resulting from or occurring during the member's commission of a crime, except for a crime defined 18 and under 18-102(5) C.R.S. - Dental Services: Dental services for children; dental ancillary services; occlusal splints; overbite or underbite; osteotomies; TMJ (except as a result of trauma or fracture); hard or soft tissue surgery; maxillary, mandibular or other orthogenic conditions unless certified by a participating primary care practitioner (primary care provider) as medically necessary as a result of trauma.
-The following services for TMJ may be covered if a network physician determines they are medically necessary: diagnostic x-rays, lab testing, physical therapy and surgery. - Disability/Insurance Physicals: Coverage for physicals to determine or evaluate a member's health for enrollment in another insurance is excluded from coverage. - Drugs/Medications: Non-formulary drugs and/ or drugs that require prior authorization if prior authorization is not received. - Durable Medical Equipment: Humidifiers, air conditioners, exercise equipment, whirlpools, health spa or club are excluded whether or not prescribed by a physician. - Employment Exams: Physical examinations for purposes of employment or employment-required annual examinations (e.g., D.O.T. exams) are excluded from coverage.
+- ➤ Abortions: Elective abortions are not covered.
+Non-elective abortions are covered in the cases of life endangerment, rape and incest. - Adaptive Equipment/Corrective Appliances: Adaptation to telephone for the deaf; replacement of artificial eyes if lost, stolen or damaged; reading aids, vision enhancement devices; wheelchair ramps; home remodeling or installation of bathroom equipment; prosthetic devices (except for artificial limbs and breast prostheses). - ➤ Ambulance Services: Ambulance service for non-emergency care or transportation except as requested by DHMP with prior authorization. - Artificial Hair: Artificial hairpieces, hair transplants or implants. - Care Not Medically Necessary: Medical care, procedures, equipment, supplies and/or pharmaceuticals that are not consistent with generally accepted principles of professional medical practice, as determined by whether or not: the service is the most appropriate available supply or level of service for the insured in question, considering potential benefits and harms to the individual; is known to be effective, based on scientific evidence, professional standards and expert opinion, in improving health outcomes; for services and interventions not in widespread use, is based on scientific evidence. - Chiropractic Care: Hypnotherapy, behavior training, sleep therapy, weight loss programs, services not related to the treatment of the musculoskeletal system, vocational rehabilitation services, thermography, air conditioners, air purifiers, therapeutic mattresses, supplies or any other similar devices and appliances or transportation costs.
+This includes local ambulance charges, prescription drugs, vitamins, minerals, food supplements or other similar products, education programs, non-medical self-care or self-help training, all diagnostic testing related to these excluded services, MRI and/or other types of diagnostic radiology, physical or massage therapy that is not a part of the chiropractic treatment, durable medical equipment (DME) and supplies for use in the home. - Comfort and Convenience Items: Personal comfort or convenience items or services obtained or rendered in or out of a hospital or other facility, such as television, telephone, guest meals, articles for personal hygiene and any other similar incidental services and supplies. - Cosmetic and Reconstructive Surgery: Elective cosmetic and reconstructive surgeries or procedures that are only performed to improve or preserve physical appearance.
+Exclusion does not apply to medically necessary gender affirming care. - ➤ Criminal Exclusions: A medical treatment for accidental bodily injury or sickness resulting from or occurring during the member's commission of a crime, except for a crime defined 18 and under 18-102(5) C.R.S. - ➤ Dental Services: Dental ancillary services; occlusal splints; overbite or underbite; osteotomies; TMJ (except as a result of trauma or fracture); hard or soft tissue surgery; maxillary, mandibular or other orthogenic conditions unless certified by a participating primary care practitioner (primary care provider) as medically necessary as a result of trauma.
+The following services for TMJ may be covered if a network physician determines they are medically necessary: diagnostic x-rays, lab testing, physical therapy, and surgery. - ➤ Disability/Insurance Physicals: Coverage for physicals to determine or evaluate a member's health for enrollment in another insurance is excluded from coverage. - Drugs/Medications: Non-formulary drugs and/ or drugs that require prior authorization if prior authorization is not received. - Durable Medical Equipment: Humidifiers, air conditioners, exercise equipment, whirlpools, health spa or club are excluded whether or not prescribed by a physician.